Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 from the generated ``models.py`` file.
 The ``MyModel`` class is only a sample and we're not going to use it.

 Then we added a ``Page`` class.
-Because this is an SQLAlchemy application, this class inherits from an instance of :func:`sqlalchemy.ext.declarative.declarative_base`.
+Because this is a SQLAlchemy application, this class inherits from an instance of :func:`sqlalchemy.ext.declarative.declarative_base`.